 College Panhellenic Council

-Meaning "all Greek," the organization that oversees all the Greek organizations.
+Meaning "all Greek," this is the organization that oversees all the Greek organizations.

-The 2 or 3 official colors of a sorority.
-You'll see these colors a lot in your sorority house, on your letter t-shirts, and more.
+A sorority has two or three official colors.
+You'll see these colors a lot in your sorority house, on your letter T-shirts and elsewhere.

-A sister that is no longer participating in sorority events or paying dues.
+An inactive member is a sister who is no longer participating in sorority events or paying dues.
 Inactive members have no say in sorority decisions and don't live in the house.

-A sister whose family member was also a member of the sorority.
-They could have gone to that school or belonged to a chapter at another college.
-Legacies are often given high priority of being chosen in the PNM process.
+A legacy is a sister whose family member was also a member of the sorority.
+Legacies could have gone to that school or belonged to a chapter at another college.
+Legacies are often given high priority during the PNM process.

-Your letters also describe the tee-shirt or sweatshirt with letters on them.
-Often your letters shirt will be given to you by your Big.
-Only initiated sisters should be wearing letters.
+These are the Greek letters that represent a sorority name.
+For example, the letters for Alpha Epsilon Phi are AEPhi.
+Sorority letters also describe the tee-shirt or sweatshirt with letters on them.
+Often your letters shirt will be given to you by your big.
+Only initiated sisters should be wearing letters, not PNM.

-The national headquarters of a sorority.
-They oversee all chapters of a sorority at every college.
+This refers to the national headquarters of a sorority.
+Nationals oversee all chapters of a sorority at every college.

-A secret tradition that only initiated sisters are allowed to know about.
+This is a secret tradition that only initiated sisters are allowed to know about, not PNM.
 The initiation ceremony will have a few secret rituals.